osamuaoki/dot-vim/README.md

 * Copies of upstream packages are stored under `~/.vim/conf/pack.available/`.
+* A local plugin pre-configuration for each plugin may be provided in `~/.vim/conf/preconf.available/` with the matched filename.
-* A local plugin configuration for each plugin may be provided in `~/.vim/conf/conf.available/` with the matched filename.
+* A local plugin post-configuration for each plugin may be provided in `~/.vim/conf/postconf.available/` with the matched filename.
 * Optional local override configuration files are provided in `~/.vim/conf/override.available/`.
 * Symlinks are managed by the `vimconf` menu program.